smack0007/smack0007.github.io/source/blog/2020/node-script-for-syntax-highlighting.md

 Title: Node script for syntax highlighting
 Subtitle:
 Date: 2020-10-14
-Tags: node, javascript, highlightjs, csharp
+Tags: node, javascript, highlightjs, c#
 ---

 I decided to switch my blog to use highlightjs instead of the mixture of my own library and